probedock/probedock-karma/README.md

 };
 ```

+**Remark:** You must place all the plugins you use.
+By default, Karma is looking automatically for the plugins started by `karma-`.
+As the probedock-karma plugin is not starting by `karma-`, you need to define the plugins array.
+Once this array is defined, Karma stop to automatically load the plugins.

 The next time you run your test suite, the Karma probe will send the results to your Probe Dock server.